dlr-eoc/ukis-frontend-libraries/CONTRIBUTING.md

-todos
-  deitorconfig is vscode specific running full test suite must be described in developer documentation

 # Contributing to UKIS

 We would love for you to contribute to UKIS and help make it even better than it is